co3moz/nole/README.md

 ## Dependency hook

 After end of the test tree, special hook will be called.
-Nole will follow execution order to run; first executed spec's "EndOfTree" hook will be called last.
+Nole will follow execution order to run; first executed spec's "CleanUp" hook will be called last.

 ```ts